adamkurth/reborn_dev/doc/source/index.rst

 ----------------

-The reborn package is maintained by Rick Kirian (rkirian at asu dot edu) with conbributions from Derek Mendez, Joe Chen, Kevin Schmidt, Rick Hewitt, and Cameron Howard.
+The reborn package is maintained by Rick Kirian (rkirian at asu dot edu) with conbributions from Derek Mendez, Joe Chen, Kevin Schmidt, Kosta Karpos, Rick Hewitt, and Cameron Howard.
 Code found in reborn has been inspired by numerous open-source software packages listed above.

 Contents
 --------